 We streamlined.
 We removed old exercises that were good but not applicable enough to our social dancing goals.

 Fostering Environments vs. Taking Control

-Once we understood how our body movements affect our partner, another conceptual question surfaced: Who is really leading?
+Once we understood how our body movements affect our partnering, another conceptual question surfaced: Who is really leading?
 I love being on the follower side of the dance but I also want to be equal in making the decisions of how the dance goes.
 Honestly, I have always had a distaste for the words “leader” and “follower.”
 As we became more focused on excellent body movement as a primary goal, we started trying new approaches that would help each of us move better without losing the detailed communication that we have worked so hard to develop.
 It really started with the swivels, as Dax started teaching leaders not to lead/make the girls swivel.

 Instead, he emphasized the idea of setting up an environment that encourages the follower to swivel, supporting them to look their best!

 As a follower, I LOVED how good these words made me feel.
 If leading/following was less about controlling the other person and more about setting up environments that encourage a certain dynamic or movement, can’t I do the same to influence the leader?
 And how far can I take it?

 While some dancers like to create music with their bodies on top of the music playing, we wanted to make music with our bodies that represented the music being played as our main focus.